QubesOS/qubes-doc/DataLeaks.md

 Note that physically air-gapped machines are not necessarily immune to this problem.
 Covert channels can potentially take many forms (e.g., sneakernet thumb drive, bluetooth, or even microphone and speakers).

-For a further discussion of covert channels, see [​this thread](https://groups.google.com/d/topic/qubes-users/AqZV65yZLuU/discussion) and ticket 817.
+For a further discussion of covert channels, see [this thread](https://groups.google.com/d/topic/qubes-users/AqZV65yZLuU/discussion) and ticket 817.

 Types of Data Leaks
 -------------------